Published on 01 July 2022

 Thankfully, it’s easy to hire our low-cost dual control cars.
 They come with two sets of controls, which allow an experienced driver to keep you safe while you learn, and you can even use our vehicles for driving tests.

-You can hire a dual control car from any of our branches across the UK for £15 per hour, or if you have a Young Scot card, you can get two hours for the price of one.
+You can hire a dual control car from any of our branches across the UK, with prices starting at £18 per hour, or if you have a Young Scot card, you can get two hours for the price of one.

 Plus, if you hire a dual control car for 10 hours and pass your test, you can qualify for a £300 voucher off your next new, used or delivery-mileage car from Arnold Clark.